- What do I need to know?

 It is not uncommon for wooden docks to experience a little rot over time.
-Sometimes fungus from the water can cause dry rot, causing your wooden components to decay and crumble.
-If you notice this issue in sporadic areas, you could simply removed the rotted board and replace it with new, treated lumber.
-However, if the rot is out of control and not contained to small areas, the dock should be replaced.
+Sometimes fungus from the water can lead to dry rot, causing your wooden boat dock materials to decay and crumble.
+If you notice this issue in sporadic areas, you could simply remove the rotted board and replace it with new, treated lumber.
+However, if the rot is not contained to small areas, the dock should be replaced.

 Some docks are permanently installed with the help of pillars and underwater foundational support systems.
-These type of docks give you the convenience of easy surface repair and stability in all water conditions, but it gets very tricky if they take on damage or erosion.
+These docks provide the convenience of easy surface repair and stability in most water conditions, but it gets very tricky if they take on damage or erosion.
 Special equipment may be needed to even assess the damage, let alone fix it.
-Foundational deterioration is very dangerous and any cracking should be a sign that further investigation should be done to make sure it is not a sign of a larger issue.
+Foundational deterioration is very dangerous, and any cracking requires further investigation of the boat dock material to ensure it is not a sign of a larger issue.

 Any dock made with metal has a chance of rusting when exposed to water.
-Small rust spots can be repaired or just require replacement of individual parts.
-However, if your supports seem to be overtaken by rust, it may be more worthwhile to replace the entire system or consider getting a dock made with different materials.
+Small rust spots can be repaired or may simply require replacement of individual parts.
+However, if your supports seem to be overtaken by rust, it may be more worthwhile to replace the entire system or consider floating dock materials.

 Sometimes, the need to replace a dock is not even related to damage or wear of the dock itself.
-Unless you own a floating dock, supports that hold up the dock must be driven into the ground at least 4 feet to ensure stability.
-Different water conditions can cause rock and sand bed to erode over time, making this 4 foot minimum impossible.
+Unless you own a floating dock, supports that hold up the dock must be driven into the ground at least 4 feet deep to ensure stability.
+Different water conditions can cause the water's floor to erode over time, making this 4-foot minimum impossible.
 If you cannot plant the supports with the help of a vacuum pump, consider changing out your dock for a floating structure.

 To avoid having to replace your dock, make sure that you are continually checking and maintaining your dock throughout the year.
-Make sure all rotted wood is replaced with treated lumber, your dock is sealed at least once a year, and that all metal components are lubricated to prevent rust.
+Ensure all rotted wood is replaced with treated lumber, your dock is sealed at least once a year and that all metal components are lubricated to prevent rust.

 By answering a few quick questions we will be able to tell you which dock or boat lift is the perfect fit for you.Start Now! ▶